Imtiyaj5791/DevOps-Journey/Important/k8s.md

 kube-proxy manages network traffic and sends Service traffic to the correct Pod.

-# Q2.
+## Q2.
 Explain the complete flow when you run: kubectl create deployment nginx --image=nginx from kubectl → API Server → etcd → Scheduler → kubelet → container.

 When we run a kubectl command, the request first goes to the API Server.
 API Server validates the request and stores the desired state in etcd.
 Scheduler identifies a suitable Worker Node for the Pod.
 After that kubelet on the selected node communicates with the container runtime to pull the image and run the container.

-# Q3.
+## Q3.
 A Pod is created but remains Pending.
 Which Kubernetes architecture component is responsible for selecting the node, and how would you troubleshoot it?

 kube-scheduler is responsible for assigning Pods to Worker Nodes.
 If a Pod is stuck in Pending state, I will first check ****kubectl describe pod**** events to identify the reason.
 Then I will check node resources,  and scheduling constraints to find why the scheduler is unable to assign the Pod

-# Q4.
+## Q4.
 What happens when a worker node becomes NotReady?

-# Q05.
-Explain the difference between the Control Plane and Worker Node.
+First I will check node status using ****kubectl get nodes****, then ****kubectl describe node**** to check events.
+After that I will verify kubelet status, kubelet logs, container runtime and node resource/network issues

 # 1. Pod Pending

 ### Q1.
 A Pod is stuck in Pending state.
 How will you troubleshoot it?

+For a Pending Pod, I will first run ****kubectl describe pod <pod-name>**** and check the Events section.
+Then I will verify node status using ****kubectl get nodes****, check resource availability using ****kubectl top nodes****, review scheduling constraints like node selectors and taints, and check PVC status if storage is involved.
+Based on the error message, I will fix the root cause.

 ### Q2.
 A Pod is Pending because the cluster does not have enough CPU/memory.
 How will you identify and resolve it?

+First, I will run ****kubectl describe pod <pod-name>**** and check Events for insufficient CPU or memory errors.
+Then I will check node capacity using ****kubectl describe node**** and utilization using ****kubectl top nodes****.
+If resource requests are too high, I will optimize them.
+Otherwise, I will increase cluster capacity by adding more Worker Nodes or scaling resources.

 ### Q3.
 A Pod is Pending even though the nodes have enough resources.
 What Kubernetes scheduling-related things will you check?

+If a Pod is Pending despite available resources, I will first check ****kubectl describe pod <pod-name>**** events.
+Then I will verify scheduling rules like nodeSelector, node affinity, taints and tolerations, and resource requests.
+The Scheduler places a Pod only when all scheduling conditions are satisfied.

 # 2. CrashLoopBackOff

 ### Q4.
 A Pod is showing CrashLoopBackOff.
 What will you check first and how will you troubleshoot it?

+For CrashLoopBackOff means the container is starting and repeatedly crashing, I first check ****kubectl describe pod**** and container logs using ****kubectl logs --previous**** to identify why the container is crashing.
+Then I check exit codes, application configuration, environment variables, probes and dependencies.
+After identifying the root cause, I fix the configuration or application issue and redeploy.

 ### Q5.
 A container starts and immediately exits.
 How will you identify the root cause?

+If a container starts and immediately exits, I will first check ****kubectl logs**** and ****kubectl describe pod**** to identify the exit reason.
+Then I will verify the container command, arguments, application configuration, environment variables and external dependencies.
+Based on the error, I will fix the issue and redeploy the Pod.

 ### Q6.
 A Pod was running earlier but now shows CrashLoopBackOff.
 How will you check logs from the previous container instance?

+For a Pod in CrashLoopBackOff, I will use ****kubectl logs <pod-name> --previous**** to check logs from the previous crashed container instance.
+I will also check ****kubectl describe pod**** for exit codes and termination reasons to identify the root cause

 ### Q7.
 A Pod is getting OOMKilled and then entering CrashLoopBackOff.
 How will you troubleshoot it?

+For an OOMKilled Pod, I will first confirm the issue using ****kubectl describe pod**** and check the termination reason.
+Then I will check memory usage using kubectl top pod, review memory requests and limits, and check node resources.
+Based on the root cause, I will increase memory limits or optimize the application.

 # 3. ImagePullBackOff / ErrImagePull